-At Greensaver, we deliver an Ontario-wide energy conservation program called the Energy Affordability program, which offers energy-saving measures, including smart thermostats, to income-eligible participants.
+At Greensaver, we deliver two Ontario-wide energy conservation programs that offer smart thermostats free of charge to eligible participants: the Home Winterproofing Program and the Energy Affordability Program.
 But how, exactly, do smart thermostats work and save you money?

 What is a Smart Thermostat?